Dimension-variable Mapless Navigation with Deep Reinforcement Learning

-Currently, most DRL-based robot navigation studies mainly focus on improving the navigation performance of the controller with fixed robot dimensional configuration, such as constant robot radius and velocity bounds [3]-[7], [12], [13]-[17] .
-However, in real-world applications, those dimensional configurations may change.
-For example, when a robot carries some large and heavy goods, its dimension coverage will increase, and its maximum velocities may decrease.
-The dimensional change may cause the robot’s false awareness, leading it to fail.
-To control a dimension-scaled robot, the simplest way is to retrain the DRL-agent using the new robot's model.
-However, retraining a robot from scratch could take a day [12], which is quite costly for real-world applications.
-Compared with complete retraining, skill transfer is a more feasible approach.
-Specifically, skill transfer means transferring the old navigation skill to the dimension-scaled robot.
-One commonly used skill-transfer approach is meta learning [18]-[20], which can adapt the robot to unexpected situations by online learning.
-However, these methods need learn several tasks first, still require some time for real-world retraining and have a high requirement for the on-board processor.
-In addition, transfer learning using domain randomization [21] is another skill-transfer approach.
-However, it focuses on transferring the skill learned from the training environment to the same robot in a new environment.
-By sharp contrast, our problem focuses on transferring the learned skill to robots with varied dimensions.
+Currently, the primary focus of studies on DRL-based robot navigation revolves around enhancing the navigation performance of controllers designed for robots with fixed dimensions \cite{shi2020,Pfeiffer2018,xie2021,Jang2022hind,Wu2022,Lim2020,Tai2017,Rana2023,Leiva2020}.
+However, in practical applications, the dimensions of robots may vary due to task requirement.
+For instance, when a robot is tasked with transporting a cargo or a victim that exceeds its physical dimensions, utilizing the default DRL controller under such circumstances leads to inevitable task failures.
+To address this issue, retraining the DRL agent using the dimension-scaled robot model is the simplest approach.
+However, the retraining process is time-consuming, which poses a significant cost to real-world applications.
+In comparison, skill transfer presents a more viable alternative.
+Specifically, skill transfer involves transferring the previously acquired navigation skills to dimension-varied robots.
+One commonly employed technique for skill transfer is meta learning \cite{yu2020,Ali2021Bayesian}, which enables the robot to adapt to unforeseen circumstances through online learning.
+However, these methods necessitate the acquisition of several tasks initially, still requiring some time for real-world retraining, and imposing high computational demands on the on-board processor.
+Additionally, transfer learning using domain randomization \cite{Antonio2020} is another skill-transfer method; however, it primarily focuses on transferring learned skills from the training environment to the same robot operating in a new environment.
+In sharp contrast, our research problem focuses on transferring the learned skills to robots with varied dimensions.